NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * Support for [PostgreSQL](http://www.postgresql.org/) backups as a whole or per database
 * Support for [MariaDB](https://mariadb.org/) and [MySQL](https://www.mysql.com/) backups as a whole or per database
 * Support for filesystem backups with optional ability to follow symbolic links
-* Support for running custom scripts with custom arguments with the ability to backup and automatic clean-up of a specific path as the script output which allows extending it for many different customized backup scenarios
+* Support for running custom scripts with custom arguments with the ability to backup and automatic clean-up of a specific path as the script's output which allows extending it for many different customized backup scenarios
-* Custom backup file name tagging, e.g. include date or host name
+* Custom backup file name tagging which allows including date or host name in the archive name
 * Online backup without a prerequisite to suspend any service
 * Support for backup tasks priority order
 * Support for multiple backup servers